Lenders must comply with the provisions of B2-1.4-04, Escrow Accounts, for all DU Refi Plus and Refi Plus mortgage loans.

 Furthermore, lenders may deliver DU Refi Plus and Refi Plus loans with LTV ratios above 105% into the respective Fannie Majors pool specifically available for these loans.
 Due to the separate pool prefixes required for loans with LTV ratios above 105%, these loans may not be delivered into standard TBA-eligible Fannie Majors pools.

-DU Refi Plus and Refi Plus whole loans must be purchased by Fannie Mae on or before June 30, 2018, or in MBS pools with issue dates on or before June 1, 2018.
+DU Refi Plus and Refi Plus whole loans must be purchased by Fannie Mae on or before September 30, 2019, or must be delivered into MBS pools with issue dates on or before September 1, 2019.

 The table below provides references to the Announcements and Release Notes that have been issued that are related to this topic.